Blog

 More than three decades ago, when LA Opera’s Founding General Director Peter Hemmings approached Alicia Garcia Clark and her husband Ed Clark to head a Hispanic audience development group for LA Opera, she demurred.
 His confidence, however, was well placed, for he could not have selected a more dedicated opera enthusiast.

 “I first heard opera growing up in Veracruz,” Alicia recently recalled.
 Her father, whose favorite opera was Rigoletto, frequently listened to classical music records.
 Alicia listened as well, but since Veracruz did not have an opera company, she didn’t get any chances to see a live opera performance.
-That changed when she moved to Mexico City to attend Universidad Nacional Autónoma de Mexico
+That changed when she moved to Mexico City to attend Universidad Nacional Autónoma de Mexico.

 “I saw my first live opera, The Tales of Hoffmann, at Palacio de Bellas Artes,” Alicia noted, referring to Mexico’s grandest performance venue.
 She remembered the stained-glass stage curtain that she had read so much about.
 Built by Tiffany and inspired by the work of Gerardo Murillo, it’s the only stained-glass curtain in an opera house.
 Alicia became a regular attendee with her friends.
 “Since I was a student, our tickets were usually standing room in the back of the orchestra section.”
 After graduating in 1951 with a degree in chemical engineering, she worked in the cloth manufacturing industry.
 This meant international travel and more opportunities to see opera.
 Upon marrying Ed Clark in 1970, she moved to New York, where they attended Metropolitan Opera productions at Lincoln Center.
 When Ed’s employer, ARCO, transferred its headquarters to Los Angeles in 1972, Ed and Alicia moved as well.